-- at our school we believe that all children have a right to attend school and learn in a safe environment.
-Children should be free from harm by adults in the school and other students - we recognise that some students will sometimes negatively affect the learning and wellbeing of others and their behaviour will be dealt with under the school's behaviour policy or anti-bullying policy in the first instance. - however, we recognise that some allegations may be of such a serious nature that they may raise safeguarding concerns - all staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
-This may include physical abuse, emotional abuse, sexual abuse and sexual exploitation and may manifest as (though not limited to): bullying (including cyber-bullying), gender based violence/sexual assaults and sexting.
-Such peer on peer abuse may take many different forms and present in many different ways - see below.
-All school staff must be aware that children can be abusers and any concerns should be discussed with the designated safeguarding lead. - if Peer on Peer abuse is suspected staff should follow section 8.7 of the West Sussex Child Protection and Safeguarding Procedures Children who Harm Other Children.
+- However, we recognise that some allegations may be of such a serious nature that they may raise safeguarding concerns - All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
+This may include physical abuse, emotional abuse, sexual abuse and sexual exploitation and may manifest as (though not limited to): bullying (including cyberbullying), gender based violence/sexual assaults and sexting.
+Such peer on peer abuse may take many different forms and present in many different ways see below.
+All school staff must be aware that children can be abusers and any concerns should be discussed with the Designated Safeguarding Lead.

+If Peer on Peer abuse is suspected staff should follow section 8.7 of the West Sussex Child Protection and Safeguarding Procedures - Children who Harm Other Children.